-After surgery, ask your doctor when it's OK to start exercising again.
-If you're in good shape and you exercised regularly before your surgery, you can probably start as soon as you feel up to it.
+After surgery, ask your doctor when it's OK to start to work out again.
+If you're in good shape and you exercised regularly before your operation, you can probably start as soon as you feel up to it.
 For the first month, you may want to work out more slowly, perhaps for 30 to 45 minutes twice a week.
-Again, check with your doctor.
+But check with your doctor.

-Best Exercise: Start with walking, going up and down stairs, or working out to an easy fitness video.
-You'll need to pass on exercises such as sit-ups, strenuous activity, or lifting anything heavier than 15 pounds for about 6 weeks after abdominal surgery.
+Try this: Start with walks, going up and down stairs, or easy fitness video workouts.
+Don’t do hard workouts or moves such as sit-ups, and don’t lift anything heavier than 15 pounds for about 6 weeks after your operation.

 Stress doesn't cause ulcerative colitis, but many people find that it makes their symptoms worse.
 Being active is a proven way to help tame stress.

 Try this: Choose an activity with gentle, relaxing movements.
 Try yoga, tai chi, or walking.

 5. Lift Your Mood

 If living with ulcerative colitis starts to wear you down emotionally, exercise can help.
 Doing anything aerobic can boost your mood because it prompts your body to make endorphins, which are your body’s natural pain relievers and feel-good chemicals.

 Try this: Take a brisk walk, go dancing, work out at the gym, or do any activity that you can comfortably enjoy.

 6. Help Prevent Colon Cancer